walnuthq/move-sui-ide-plugins/README.md

 # Move IDE Plugins (POC)

+> ℹ️ **Info:** This repository is only a Proof of Concept implementation of the Move Language Server Protocol, along with sample editor extensions for VSCode and JetBrains.
+More work is required to make it production ready.

 A collection of IDE plugins and language tools for the `Move` programming language, focusing to `Sui` blockchain platforms.

-> ℹ️ **Info:** This repository is only a Proof of Concept implementation of the Move Language Server Protocol, along with sample editor extensions for VSCode and JetBrains.
-It was developed as part of a grant application submitted to the Sui Foundation.

 ## Demo